-You will be notified of the above through our school list each year.
+At the commencement of each school year we send home our Student Resource Scheme letter.
 Please pay these promptly through our school office as notified.
-We are happy to make suitable arrangements for families who may be experiencing financial difficulties - please contact the Business Services Manager in relation to this.
+We are happy to make suitable arrangements for families who may be experiencing financial difficulties - please contact the Business Manager in relation to this.

 Our P & C Association has approved and supports these contributions and they are reviewed annually by this body.
 Additionally, the P&C, and school, runs several annual fundraising activities and events.
-Again, these are on our annual list.